 - Use a base of 8 eggs, do not add any milk to this but scramble so they are smooth

-- If you want to add meat(s) cook it using the saute button along with any diced onions and/or bell peppers you want so they can soften (even if you don’t add meat, you need to saute these in order to get the moisture out of them a bit)
+- If you want to add meat(s) cook it using the saute button along with any diced onions and/or bell peppers you want.
+That way they can soften (even if you don’t add meat, you need to saute these in order to get the moisture out of them a bit).

-- Drain any and all fat/liquid after using the saute function so that it doesn’t thin out your egg mixture and cause it to be loose and not cook properly
+- Drain any and all fat/liquid after using the saute function so that it doesn’t thin out your egg mixture.
+That will cause it to be loose and not cook properly

-- Add more cheese to the top during the last 2 minutes of the air fryer cooking time if you’d like it to melt/crisp on the top
+- Add more cheese to the top during the last 2 minutes of the air crisp cooking time if you’d like it to melt/crisp on the top

 Want to find other Ninja Foodi recipes??

 - Air fryer bagels and stuffed bagel bites are great!!

 - Gooey Air fryer cinnamon rolls and sticky buns are our favorite air fryer breakfast ever

 - Pressure cooker donuts are so good and fun to make!